charles-adedotun/n8n-docker-postgres/README.md

 ## Features

-- Complete n8n setup with PostgreSQL database
+- Complete n8n setup with PostgreSQL database for localhost use
 - Docker-based deployment for consistency and isolation
 - Automated backup and recovery procedures
 - Secure configuration with credentials management